Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Preliminaries

-The general linear group $GL(n,\CC)$ and special linear group $SL(n,\CC)$ over $\CC$ are simply denoted by $GL_n$ and $SL_n$, respectively.
-The unitary group $U(n)$ and special unitary group $SU(n)$ are denoted by $U_n$ and $SU_n$, respectively.
-For a finite dimensional vector space $V$ over $\CC$, let $GL(V)$ denote the group of linear isomorphisms on $V$.
+The general linear group $GL(n,\CC)$ and the special linear group $SL(n,\CC)$ over $\CC$ are simply denoted by $GL_n$ and $SL_n$, respectively.
+The unitary group $U(n)$ and the special unitary group $SU(n)$ are denoted by $U_n$ and $SU_n$, respectively.
+For a finite-dimensional vector space $V$ over $\CC$, let $GL(V)$ denote the group of linear isomorphisms on $V$.